NationalSecurityAgency/call-stack-profiler/README.md

 ### Each Call as its own event

-If you are calling a method within a loop AND the loop has a reasonable (for display purposes) number of elements, then you may want to opt in displaying each method call as its own profiling events.
+If you are calling a method within a loop AND the loop has a reasonable (for display purposes) number of elements, then you may want to opt for displaying each method call as its own profiling event.

 Set attribute ``aggregateIntoSingleEvent = false`` for the ``@Profile`` annotation, for example: